nens/threedi-docs/source/h_computational_grid.rst

 Pump (point)
 ^^^^^^^^^^^^
-Pumpstation that pumps water out of the model domain.
+Pump that pumps water out of the model domain or to another calculation node within the model.

 Geometry
 ++++++++